 Smith & Nephew has reported that females implanted with a BHR metal device are at a higher risk of device failure, necessitating revision surgeries.
 Males with a BHR metal implant, size 48mm femoral head, are also at risk.
 Smith & Nephew plans to voluntarily recall its BHR size 46mm (and smaller) femoral heads along with corresponding acetabular and dysplasia cups in the near future.

-If you have a Smith & Nephew BHR implant, contact the product liability attorneys at Slack & Davis today.
+If you have a Smith & Nephew BHR implant, contact the product liability attorneys at Slack Davis Sanger today.
 Our knowledgeable lawyers possess the skills needed to assist with your lawsuit during this difficult time.